cepthomas/SbotPdb/README.md

-# SbotPdb
+# Plugin Pdb

 This is a wrapper to allow a tcp client to run pdb remotely.
-There are predecessors like this but SbotPdb has some tweaks to make it friendlier for Sublime Text plugin debugging.
+There are predecessors like this but Plugin Pdb has some tweaks to make it friendlier for Sublime Text plugin debugging.
 Consequently it doesn't support execution from the command line but only as part of a running plugin's code.